 - Competent computer skills with Microsoft Suite and working knowledge of accessible technologies and software

-- The SAM will be youth-focused, flexible, and in possession of strong interpersonal, leadership and communication skills to relate to a diverse array of participants, their families, and collaborators
+- Is youth-focused, flexible, and in possession of strong interpersonal, leadership and communication skills to relate to a diverse array of participants, their families, and collaborators

 - Possess strong personal initiative.
 Curiosity about people, a sense of humor and a team-oriented style to support LightHouse services and the transformative effect we have on the lives of individuals who are blind or have low vision

-The Summer Academy Mentor is expected to reside and work on program premises, at our LightHouse San Francisco headquarters, throughout The YES Summer Academy program and training dates (July 6-August 7, 2020) with 2 additional dates to be announced for staff training.
-Work schedules will typically range from 4-6 hours per day, 5-6 days per week.
+The Summer Academy Mentor is expected to reside and work on program premises, at our LightHouse San Francisco headquarters, throughout The YES Summer Academy program and training dates (July 5 – 31, 2022) with 2-3 additional dates to be announced for staff training.
+Work schedules will typically range from 6-8 hours per day, 5-6 days per week.
 Please be aware that job duties or responsibilities may be modified if we are unable to host the Summer Academy face-to-face and the program shifts to a virtual model based on the most up-to-date epidemiological guidance.

-- The Summer Academy Mentor will work in a team to support the development, implementation, and evaluation of virtual programs, services and activities for Youth that are blind or have low vision
+- The Summer Academy Mentor will work in a team to support the development, implementation, and evaluation of transition programs, services and activities for Youth that are blind or have low vision

-- The individual will assist in the facilitation of group discussions, provide individual guidance on student projects, as well as support the evaluation of students’ assignments throughout the YES Summer Academy and training dates (July 6-August 7) in order to meet the intended program outcomes
+- The individual will assist in the facilitation of group discussions, provide individual guidance on student projects/work experiences, as well as support the evaluation of students’ assignments throughout the YES Summer Academy and training dates (July 5 – 31, 2022) to meet the intended program outcomes

 - The Summer Academy Mentor will be expected to apply basic youth and blindness development principles in working with students through communication, soft skills development, respect for diversity and empowerment of youth